Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 > In preview 2, you are restricted to a quota of 6 cores.

-## Set up the SeaBreeze CLI
+## Set up the Mesh CLI

-In order to deploy and manage an application, we will be using SeaBreeze CLI.
-Setup SeaBreeze CLI by following these [instructions](./cli-setup.md).
+In order to deploy and manage an application, we will be using Mesh CLI.
+Setup Mesh CLI by following these [instructions](./cli-setup.md).

 ## Create the resources